 Overseen by the U.S. Coast Guard

-It is operated and maintained by the U.S. Coast Guard and only open for inside tours a couple of times a year, but visitors can see the exterior year around from the refuge.
+It is operated and maintained by the U.S. Coast Guard and only open for inside tours a couple of times a year, but visitors can appreciate the recently repainted exterior from the refuge.

 The "Legacy of the Lighthouse" tours are presented throughout the summer, which is considered "a must for lighthouse lovers."

-Located at Fort Monroe in Hampton, the Old Point Comfort Lighthouse, it is operated and maintained by the U.S. Coast Guard and not open to the public, yet it can be viewed from the street.
+Located at Fort Monroe in Hampton, the Old Point Comfort Lighthouse is operated and maintained by the U.S. Coast Guard and not open to the public, yet it can be viewed from the street.

 The keeper lives in an adjoining house owned and maintained by the Army since 1973.
 Overlooking the entrance of Hampton Roads and commissioned by Thomas Jefferson, it is the second oldest on the Bay, built in 1802.